-Whether it is for business or family reasons, if you know that you will be staying in Bali for a long period of time, you are probably thinking of opening a bank account.
+Whether it is for business or family reasons, if you know that you will be staying in Indonesia for a long period of time, you are probably thinking of opening a bank account.
 The reason is simple – to avoid the excessive ATM and bank fees that incur every time whenever there is a financial transaction.

 In addition to that, if you want the least hassle, it is advisable to apply for a bank account with larger banks such as BRI, Mandiri, or BCA.